coolsamson7/aspyx/docs/index/service.md

 Several configuration values are respected:

-- "http.timeout": timeout in s.
+- `http.timeout`: timeout in s.
 Defaults to 1
--

 ### Performance

 I benchmarked the different implementations with a recursive dataclass as an argument and return value.